 Please note, we don’t offer legal or tax advice.
 We will, however, guide you through this 100+ step journey – saving you time, saving you money, and connecting you with resources who can assist you along the way.
-This includes access to our network of experienced, independent attorneys who can help you with a specific issue or guide you through the entire process at a discounted rate.
 We also hope to help you minimize the legal risk you have incurred in accepting this role and manage your stress during a very difficult time in your life.

 The result of our work is Executor.org – an interactive, step-by-step guide that walks an executor through the entire process of closing an estate, which can include as many as 150 steps.
 The interactive checklist, which can be used from a computer, tablet, or smartphone, will fundamentally change the way the role is performed for people who use the tool.
 We also connect executors who would like more help with experienced attorneys at discounted rates.

 “I remember feeling so overwhelmed as an executor and wondering why there wasn’t something like this out there to help me stay organized and on track,” O’Brien said.
 “Now there is, and we’re very pleased to have the opportunity to help executors through this complex role.”